-While GymKit and watchOS 4 are a still a couple months away, there are plenty of questions remaining.
-Which equipment will it work on?
+So what equipment will it work on at the gym?
 When will gyms receive these equipment?
 What information is being shared?
 Come, my gym-loving friends, let's find out together.

 Tap and sync

-It can be frustrating, which is the entire reason for this massive collaboration.
-Basically, a whole bunch of cardio equipment will be equipped with NFC readers that can talk to your Apple Watch.
+So this is how GymKit is going to work.
+Cardio equipment inside gyms and fitness clubs will start being equipped with NFC readers that can talk to your Apple Watch.
 When you tap your Watch to the NFC reader, they'll sync data.
 Your Watch will send the equipment your heart rate, while your equipment will send over the workout data.
 Together, they'll be able to give you a more accurate picture of how you're working out.